oracle/bots-node-sdk/README.md

 ## Middleware

-Support for various Bot requests is handled by the configurable `Middleware` module within this SDK.
+Support for Bot requests can be handled by the configurable `Middleware` module within this SDK.

 ### Component Middleware